 - Swelling

-- A persistently runny nose can be a sign of allergies.
+- A persistently runny nose due to allergies

 - Upper respiratory infections

-A hot compress applied several times daily can help drain the boil.
-In rare cases, a doctor might need to perform a surgical procedure to drain the boil.
+Applying a hot compress several times a day can help drain a boil associated with nasal vestibulitis.
+In rare instances, a doctor may need to surgically drain the boil.

 - Chills